FiwareTIConsoft/fiware-metaware/docs/user_and_programming_manual.md

 | 11               | hub1     | Street 1   | http://example/skate/11   | 45.1    | 45.2    |
 | 22               | hub1     | Street 1   | http://example/skate/22   | 45.1    | 45.2    |
 | 33               | hub2     | Street 4   | http://example/skate/33   | 47.1    | 45.9    |

+As you can see, the titles of the various columns are exactly the same fields of the `structure` sub-document.

 The DatasetStructure sub-entity is represented by the class `com.tilab.fiware.metaware.dao.impls.mongodb.domain.DatasetStructure`.